-28. Assist the Contractor in organizing an effective air and water balance effort.
+29. Assist the contractor in organizing an effective air and water, test and balance (T&B) effort.

-- Verify the air and water balances are being performed by the same T&B Contractor. - Conduct air and water balance "pre balance" conferences. - Verify air and water balance procedures proposed by the T&B Contractor are appropriate for the project. - Monitor air and water balance activities. - Review air and water balance reports. - Identify incorrectly balanced systems, incomplete balancing, insufficient balancing data, and system deficiencies identified as a result of the balance work. - Verify any incomplete T&B work is completed and any system deficiencies identified during the balances are rectified. - 29.
-Generate and issue periodic Commissioning Reports in accordance with the Commissioning and Plan Review Procedure entitled "Commissioning Reports".
-Identify systems that do not meet the OPR or BOD. - 30.
-Review the project O&M Manuals for compliance to Master Specification 01782. - Verify manuals are logically organized. - Verify manuals are comprehensive and project specific. - Verify manuals are properly distributed to appropriate Owner personnel. - 31.
-If the project is pursuing LEED 2009 EA Credit 3 "Enhanced Commissioning", develop a Systems Manual for the commissioned systems and equipment. - Supplement the O&M Manuals and controls information by providing the final versions of the Owner's Project Requirements and Basis of Design. - Recommend a schedule for retesting commissioned systems and provide blank test forms from the original Commissioning Manual.
+- Verify the air and water balances are being performed by the same T&B contractor. - Conduct air and water balance "pre balance" conferences. - Verify air and water balance procedures proposed by the T&B contractor are appropriate for the project. - Monitor air and water balance activities. - Review air and water balance reports. - Identify incorrectly balanced systems, incomplete balancing, insufficient balancing data, and system deficiencies identified as a result of the balance work. - Verify any incomplete T&B work is completed and any system deficiencies identified during the balances are rectified. - 30.
+On projects providing a new or replacing an existing power distribution system, perform a "pull the plug" test of the system. - Arrange for a test in which normal primary power to the building is shut off.